pyqlsa/wdict/README.md

           - none:         Leave the word as-is

   -j, --inclue-js
-          Include javascript from <script> tags and links
+          Include javascript from <script> tags and urls

   -c, --inclue-css
-          Include CSS from <style> tags links
+          Include CSS from <style> tags urls

       --site-policy <SITE_POLICY>
-          Site policy for discovered links
+          Site policy for discovered urls

           [default: same]

           Possible values:
-          - same:      Allow crawling links, only if the domain exactly matches
+          - same:      Allow crawling urls, only if the domain exactly matches
-          - subdomain: Allow crawling links if they are the same domain or subdomains
+          - subdomain: Allow crawling urls if they are the same domain or subdomains
-          - all:       Allow crawling all links, regardless of domain
+          - all:       Allow crawling all urls, regardless of domain

   -h, --help
           Print help (see a summary with '-h')